mehedi-sharif/soulspring/content/_index.md

     video: ''
     quote:
       enable: true
-      content: The Therapy Journey   >   Your Path to Wellness
+      content: "[ The Therapy Journey ]   Your Path to Wellness"
       description: 'Your Personalized Therapy Plan will include bio-individualized detoxification and regeneration therapies designed to correct dysfunctional biological processes within the body, restoring and strengthening the natural